 (b) In our opinion proper books of account as required by law have been kept by theCompany so far as appears from our examination of those books;

-(c) The Balance Sheet Statement of Profit and Loss Account and Cash Flow Statementdealt with this report are in agreement with the books ofAccounts;
+(c) The Balance Sheet Statement of Profit and Loss Account Cash Flow Statement andStatement of changes in Equity dealt with this report are in agreement with the books ofAccounts;

-(g) In our opinion and to the best of our information and according to the explanationsgiven to us we report as under with respect to other matters to be included in theAuditor's Report in accordance with Rule 11 of the Companies (Audit & Auditors) Rules2014:
+(h) In our opinion and to the best of our information and according to the explanationsgiven to us we report as under with respect to other matters to be included in theAuditor's Report in accordance with Rule 11 of the Companies (Audit & Auditors) Rules2014:

-3.There has not been an occasion in case of the Company during the year under reportto transfer any sums to the Investor Education & Protection Fund.
-The question ofdelay in transferring such sums does not arise.
+1.The Company does not have any pending litigation which would impact its financialposition.
+2.The company did not have any long-term contracts including derivativecontracts; as such the question of commenting on any material foreseeable losses thereondoes not arise.
+3.There has not been an occasion in case of the Company during the yearunder report to transfer any sums to the Investor Education & Protection Fund.
+Thequestion of delay in transferring such sums does not arise.

 ANNEXURE "A" TO THE AUDITOR'S REPORT

-Annexure referred to in paragraph 1 of our report of even date to the members of CistroTelelink Ltd on the accounts of the company for the year ended 31.03.17
+Annexure referred to in paragraph 1 of our report of even date to the members of CistroTelelink Ltd on the accounts of the company for the year ended 31.03.20

 On the basis of such checks as we considered appropriate and accordingly to theinformation and explanations given to us during the course of our audit we report that: